MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 The CoE starter kit expects all [inventory flows](core-components.md#flows) to always run with elevated Power Platform admin privileges.
 If admin access expires during a flow run or if the flow is run with a user that doesn’t have admin privileges, any resources that can’t be retrieved are marked as deleted in the CoE tables.
 Once an app is marked as deleted, it remains deactivated.
 A single flow run with insufficient privileges can thus significantly impact the inventory.

-The CoE Starter Kit shows canvas apps, published model-driven apps, and SharePoint custom forms but not unpublished model-driven apps (if the "play" button on a model-driven apps is disabled).
+The CoE Starter Kit shows canvas apps, published model-driven apps, and SharePoint custom forms but not unpublished model-driven apps (if the "play" button on a model-driven app is disabled).

 The CoE Starter Kit shows all cloud flows.

 ### SharePoint custom forms

 SharePoint custom forms apps can be either in the Default environment or a [designated SharePoint form environment](/power-platform/admin/powerapps-powershell#designate-sharepoint-custom-form-environment) – or both.
-For example, if you have existing SharePoint custom forms in the Default environment before you designate a SharePoint form environment, existing forms will remain in the Default environment and will not be migrated.
+For example, if you have existing SharePoint custom forms in the Default environment before you designate a SharePoint form environment, existing forms will remain in the Default environment and won't be migrated.

 ### Deleted apps and flows

-Determining whether objects are deleted is a time-consuming process, so there may be a delay of up to a week between when an object is deleted from the tenant and when it is marked as deleted in the inventory.
+Determining whether objects are deleted is a time-consuming process, so there may be a delay of up to a week between when an object is deleted from the tenant and when it's marked as deleted in the inventory.

 Once an object is marked as deleted, it remains in that state for two weeks before being removed from inventory.
 This ensures that if the object is restored, its metadata will still be preserved.
 You have the option to retain objects marked as deleted in the inventory indefinitely by utilizing the following environment variable: [Also Delete from CoE](setup-core-components.md#all-environment-variables).